MagedGaman/engima-docs/products/oss/pages/development/build-cross-s390x.md

 ---
 description: 'Guide for building ClickHouse from source for the s390x architecture'
-sidebar_label: 'Build on Linux for s390x (zLinux)'
+sidebarTitle: 'Build on Linux for s390x (zLinux)'
 sidebar_position: 30
 slug: /development/build-cross-s390x
 title: 'Build on Linux for s390x (zLinux)'